 In a Bhakti Vinyasa class your body and mind become one through connecting posture and breathing.
 Vinyasa yoga of any kind focuses on the breathing, determining how long each pose is held.
 Following the instructor’s guidance, a pose will be held to a duration in which the breath is circulated.
 In Bhakti Vinyasa yoga a chant can serve as an extension of this method.
 The rhythm of the mantra that is chanted allows for a pace to be set and allows for each participant to fit into the flow of the exercise.

 This can be a very difficult skill to master which is why other grounding methods are provided in yoga classes.
 The chant of the Kirtan can allow for participants to focus on the task of reciting the chant, alleviating themselves from external forces with greater ease than if they were on their own.
-Working together, the class can look inward at themselves while also seeing the part they play in working together as a group.
+The class can look inward at themselves while also seeing the part they play in working together as a group.

 The goal of our Bhakti Vinyasa class is to open ourselves up and experience Bhav.
 Bhav is a Sanskrit word that means worldly existence, becoming, and affinity.
 In the context of yoga, Bhav is the emotional connection between you and the spiritual world.
 By absorbing yourself into the grander context of everything around you, you are able to acknowledge the presence of higher powers at play.
-Whether that be a deity or a teacher, the importance being open to learning and experiencing what the world has to offer.
+Whether that be a deity or a teacher, the importance is being open to learning and experiencing what the world has to offer.

 Bhakti Vinyasa in Daily Life

 The biggest life skill that Bhakti Vinyasa offers in our daily lives is compassion.
 By seeing the power in emotion, you are able to better appreciate the people and things around you.
-By seeing the value of those in your life whom you cherish you can better acknowledge the necessary presence they have.
+By seeing the value of those in your life whom you cherish, you can better acknowledge the necessary presence they have.